Can you actually teach yourself to draw?

 3. Me – Daniel Büsken

 The left one is from 1999 and the right one from the beginning of 2019.
 I’m not the best artist in the world by a long shot, but I do have made some progress since I was a child.

 Try to see it this way:

 The closer you are to the beginning of your journey, the greater the potential for improvement is.

 You may be very bad at drawing right now, but you can improve more quickly than someone who has been drawing for years.

-Take me for example again.
 I’ve been drawing since I was a child and while I still have a long way to go, I can’t improve as quickly anymore as I could a few years ago.

-that you will improve at the fastest rate at the beginning!
+If you’re thinking about starting to learn drawing right now, realize that you will improve at the fastest rate at the beginning!